When Halloween fell on a cold, nasty night, Abby Slutsky used to plan a candy hunt for her children.

 (Put under a favorite chair on the floor or cushion.)

-These Halloween candy hunt clues are for parents who want additional clues or need a replacement clue because their children do not have trophies, music books, or some of the other items mentioned in the clues above.
+These Halloween candy hunt clues are for parents who want more printable clues or need a replacement clue because their children do not have trophies, music books, or some of the other items mentioned in the clues above.

 Optional Clue 1